sodafoundation/documentation/content/soda-gettingstarted/quickstart.md

 This is a quickstart guide for users and new contributors to try and get familiar with [SODA Foundation Release](https://github.com/sodafoundation/releases) and its [projects](https://github.com/sodafoundation).
 It will help to install and try out the SODA Releases using the binaries with minimum configurations or settings.

-{{% notice note %}}
-At present, this document also provides the installation steps to try out older OpenSDS releases.
-Soon, the support for old opensds releases shall be deprecated.
-{{% /notice %}}

 To have more control of the installaton cofigurations, or try out various configurations refer a detailed installation guide [here](/soda-gettingstarted/installation)

 ### Supported SODA releases